viictorjs/Refrapy/README.md

 ### Picking first breaks

 An interaction mode can be enabled/disabled for first breaks picking.
 Picks can be made individually with single clicks or several at once.
 The latter can be done by drawing a straight line through the section, where intersections with traces will be marked as picks.
+To drawn a line, use the right mouse button (click, hold, drag and release).
 Only one pick can be created per trace, so that a pick already made will be changed to a new y value if a new click occurs.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/pick.gif)